 Therefore, the amount of each parent dog’s genetics in a puppy can contribute to their likelihood of developing the common diseases of that breed.
 This means that some generations of Maltipoo are less likely to develop diseases than others.

 Therefore, if you want to adopt a Maltipoo with the longest possible lifespan, you should get an F1 generation.
-This means that they are the first-generation offspring, which always reduces the number of hereditary illnesses passed down.
+This means that they are the first-generation offspring (produced by breeding a purebred Maltese with a purebred Poodle) which always reduces the number of hereditary illnesses passed down.

 Other Maltipoo Life Expectancy Factors

 - Regularly bring your Maltipoo to the veterinarian.
-Regular vet visits can detect any health problems that your dog may be developing and start preventative measures against worsening conditions.
-Additionally, bringing your Maltipoo to the veterinarian will ensure that your dog is up to date with all vaccinations and will reduce the chance of catching diseases.
+With regular vet visits, your vet can detect any health problems that your dog may be developing and start preventative measures against worsening conditions.
+Additionally, bringing your Maltipoo to the veterinarian will ensure that your dog is up to date with all vaccinations and will reduce the chance of him catching diseases.

 - Feed your Maltipoo nutritious food.
 The market for dog food is huge, but, unfortunately, many brands include unhealthy fillers in their foods.
 Make sure to choose a dog food with a healthy balance of proteins, carbs, and healthy fats to ensure your dog is getting all the nutrients it needs to stay healthy.
 Check out our article on “Best Dog Food for a Maltipoo” to choose the right food for your dog.
 If you think your dog may have some deficiency in its nutrition, you can also seek out supplements to help.